kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 4. Input the router’s password on the EspTouch app
 5. Power on (or reboot) your M5Stack and press the A button within three seconds
 6. Tap the `Confirm` button on the EspTouch app and wait for a while
-7. You will see an IP address on the screen of your M5Stack
+7. You will see an IP address on the screen of the M5Stack

-### :construction: Test :construction:
+### Test

-:pushpin: **We should update the example scene to support new sensor and actuator Units.**

 1. Choose a pattern from the table above and connect Unit(s) to your M5Stack controller (e.g., M5Stack FIRE)
 2. Power on your M5Stack controller